A Wild Bootstrap for Degenerate Kernel Tests: Introduction

 The main result of this paper is to show that the wild bootstrap procedure yields consistent tests for time series, i.e., tests based on the wild bootstrap have a Type I error rate (of wrongly rejecting the null hypothesis) approaching the design parameter $\alpha$, and a Type II error (of wrongly accepting the null) approaching zero, as the number of samples increases.
 We use this result to construct a two-sample test using MMD, and an independence test using HSIC.
 The latter procedure is applied both to testing for instantaneous independence, and to testing for independence across multiple time lags, for which the earlier shift procedure of \cite{chwialkowski2014kernel} cannot be applied.

 We begin our presentation in Section \ref{sec:background}, with a review of the $\tau$-mixing assumption required of the time series, as well as of $V$-statistics (of which MMD and HSIC are instances).
 We also introduce the form taken by the wild bootstrap.
 In Section \ref{sec:main}, we establish a general consistency result for the wild bootstrap procedure on $V$-statistics, which we apply to MMD and to HSIC in Section \ref{sec:mmd_hsic}.
-Finally, in Section \ref{sec:Experiments}, we present a number of empirical comparisons: in the two sample case, we test for differences in audio signals with the same underlying pitch, and present a performance diagnostic for the output of a Gibbs sampler; in the independence case, we test for independence of two time series sharing a common variance (a characteristic of econometric models), and compare against the test of \cite{besserve_statistical_2013} in the case where dependence may occur at multiple, potentially unknown lags.
+Finally, in Section \ref{sec:Experiments}, we present a number of empirical comparisons: in the two sample case, we test for differences in audio signals with the same underlying pitch, and present a performance diagnostic for the output of a Gibbs sampler (the MCMC M.D.); in the independence case, we test for independence of two time series sharing a common variance (a characteristic of econometric models), and compare against the test of \cite{besserve_statistical_2013} in the case where dependence may occur at multiple, potentially unknown lags.
 Our tests outperform both the naive approach which neglects the dependence structure within the samples, and the approach of \cite{besserve_statistical_2013}, when testing across multiple lags.
+Detailed proofs are found in the appendices.